Wisconsin Area Music Industry Award Nominee

 Shoemaker also maintains an active education schedule, teaching a variety of instruments to students of all ages at the Eau Claire Music School and general music grade 4K-8 at Thorp Catholic School in Thorp, WI.

-Victoria Shoemaker received a nomination for 2018 WAMI (Wisconsin Area Music Industry) Peoples Choice Award for Best Music Teacher in Northwest Wisconsin.
+Victoria Shoemaker received a WAMI People's Choice Award for Best Music Teacher in Northwest Wisconsin in 2021 after receiving nominations in 2018 and 2019.